What's happened at the Cannes Film Festival so far — and what's still to come

 The move to ban nude looks comes amid the "naked dress" trend on red carpets, including Bianca Censori's Grammys look and many of the outfits worn by Vanity Fair party attendees after the Oscars.

-Cannes press officers said earlier this week the festival “made explicit in its charter certain rules that have long been in effect.”
+Cannes press officers said last week the festival “made explicit in its charter certain rules that have long been in effect.”

 So how did stars at Cannes respond?